 Although using anonymous job applications can lead to the desired effect of increasing the chances of minority candidates receiving an interview invitation, this result does not seem to hold in every context.
-In general, the effects of recruiting anonymously appear to be context-specific and to depend on the established practice.
-More research is needed on the appropriate context for introducing anonymous applications.
+Also, other factors that include, for example, the fact that usually organizations voluntarily participated in the experiments and that only specific recruitment processes were analyzed, question the external validity of current findings.
+But it seems clear that the effects of recruiting anonymously are context-specific and depend on the established practice.
+Hence, more research is needed on the appropriate context for introducing anonymous job applications.

 Along similar lines, removing information about the identity of candidates may result in a different interpretation of other information.
 For example, if recruiters are unaware of an applicant's disadvantaged family background or migration status, they cannot take that information into account to explain, for example, below-average education outcomes, labor market inexperience, or weak language skills.
-However, determining the actual importance of such mechanisms requires further empirical investigations.
+However, determining the actual importance of such mechanisms-in specific contexts-requires further empirical investigations.

 Moreover, it is not yet clear whether using anonymous job applications has effects on the outcome of primary interest or only on the first stage of the recruitment process.
-Do increased callback rates of minority candidates also result in increased job offer rates?
-So far, field experiments have not involved a sufficiently large enough number of observations to allow significant statements to be made in this regard.
-And in those cases where the number of observations has been sufficiently large, the evidence on job offer rates is rather mixed and inconclusive.
+Do increased callback rates of minority candidates also result in increased hiring rates?
+So far, many field experiments have not involved a sufficiently large enough number of observations to allow significant statements to be made in this regard.
+And in those cases where the number of observations has been sufficiently large, the evidence on job offer rates is mixed.

 Furthermore, most field experiments measuring the effects of introducing anonymous job applications focus on either the public sector or the private sector, rather than on both.
 And the studies that have data for both sectors do not adequately analyze whether effects differ between the two sectors.
 This, however, may be the case since incentives to hire minority candidates could substantially differ between the public sector and the private sector.
-For example, public sector employers may be rather keen on ensuring that their employees are a representative cross section of the relevant population.
+For example, public sector employers may be rather keen on ensuring that their employees are representative of the entire (or relevant) population.